 By Streamliner: New York To Florida

 By Joseph M. Welsh, Aug'94.
 Perhaps the most thorough work ever on this subject!
 This is a book for passenger train afficianados as well as passenger-car historians, with ample coverage of the trains and their railroads, their consists, schedules and evolutions.
-One chapter fills in the pre-streamliner background, there are pre and post-war chapters separately covering Seaboard and Atlantic Coast Line / FEC, plus a chapter each on Pennsylvania RR and Seaboard Coast Line.
+One chapter fills in the pre-streamliner background, there are pre and post-war chapters separately covering Seaboard and Atlantic Coast Line / Florida East Coast, plus a chapter each on Pennsylvania RR and Seaboard Coast Line.
 Get this book if you can!